Irelandoracle1/NaijaRestaurantProject/README.md

 # HTML Validation

-The below pages were put through the *W3C validator*.
-As the validator doesn't understand Django template syntax, the URL of each page was entered into the validator.
+The below pages were put through the [W3C validator](https://validator.w3.org/) As the validator doesn't understand Django template syntax, the URL of each page was entered into the validator.

 | Page                     | Pass |